Skip to content

 QRP/20w 9:1 Unun Instructions

 Continue winding the remaining wire around the toroid next to the previous turns another 7 turns.
-Finish just before reaching the twisted pair the second time around the toroid.
+Finish just before reaching the twisted pair.
 This wire stub will connect to the “OUT” pad.

 Trim the wire stubs to about 1″ long.
 Strip enamel from each stub using a razor blade.
 Remaining enamel will burn off when soldering if the iron is 350 C or hotter.